 Finally, there’s the iPhone X. If you notice, I didn’t consider the Plus-sized phones.
 That’s because I don’t like the 5.5-inch phones.
 They’re too big, and I derisively call them “Dad Phones,” to associate them with “dad jokes” and “dad jeans.”

 That’s why I like that Apple brought the features and the display of the big, 5.5-inch phone to smaller, 4.7-inch form factor.
 The bezel-less design looks great.
 Face ID is a pretty significant technological breakthrough, and I am confident that someday we will see this is in every Apple product—like we did with Retina Displays and with Touch ID.

 Although I’m very impressed with all the engineering that went into making iPhone X possible, there are two things I don’t like about this phone:

 That unsightly notch!
 I understand that the notch is where the camera, speakers and microphone live, but it looks ugly.
-It makes the display look like an index card, which seems like a strange design metaphor to use for a “future” phone.
+It makes the display look like a dog-eared file folder, which seems like a strange design metaphor to use for a “future” phone.